The truth is that starting a box trucking business brings up other arising questions that you don’t have an answer to yet.

 Once you have your EIN, you need to choose your tax year.

-This determines your business's tax cycle, while the chosen business structure determines the taxes needed to be paid.
+This determines your business's tax cycle.
+While the chosen business structure determines the taxes needed to be paid.

-Step 3.
+Step 4.
 Open a business checking account

-You need to separate your personal finances from business finances.
+It helps to separate your personal finances from business finances.

 Some benefits of opening a business checking account are: